-This undertaking to provide notice of certain designated events (the "Disclosure Undertaking") is executed and delivered by the Frontier Central School District, a School District of the State of New York (the "Issuer") in connection with the issuance of its [\$22,567,851] Bond Anticipation Note, 2020 (such Note, including any interests therein, being collectively referred to herein as the "Security").
+This undertaking to provide notice of certain designated events (the "Disclosure Undertaking") is executed and delivered by the Frontier Central School District, Erie County, New York (the "Issuer") in connection with the issuance of its [\$4,022,107] Bond Anticipation Note(s), 2021 or interests therein (such Note(s), including any interests therein, being collectively referred to herein as the "Security").
 The Security has a stated maturity of 18 months or less.
 The Issuer hereby covenants and agrees as follows: